 The human geography program covers a broad range of themes approached from cultural-historical, socio-economic and humanistic perspectives.
+The study of landscapes, geographic ideas, perceptions and attitudes in a cross-cultural context (including philosophic and literary aspects) is another area of the program.
+Interdisciplinary work with other departments and colleges is encouraged.

-The study of landscapes, geographic ideas, perceptions A University Center for Climatic Research has been established in the department, which also houses the Office of the State Climatologist for Delaware.
+A University Center for Climatic Research has been established in the department, which also houses the Office of the State Climatologist for Delaware.
 Facilities include laboratories for cartography, climatology, and computer analysis.
 Graduate students have ready access to the University's Unix cluster with a variety of high-end machines.
-Departmental facilities include a smaller Unix cluster and PCs.
+Departmental facilities include a smaller Unix cluster based on an SGI Challenge, Sparc stations, X terminals and PCs.
 Locally supported software includes: ArcInfo and ArcView GIS, and the McIDAS/Gempak weather analysis system.
 All of the department's computing facilities are fully integrated into the campus and worldwide networks.
-The department also is well-equipped with instrumentation for microclimatic studies and possesses an abundance of digitally stored weather and climate data, principally for large scale investigations.
+The department also is well-equipped with instrumentation for microclimatic studies and possesses an abundance of digitally-stored weather and climate data, principally for large scale investigations.